Military colours, standards and guidons: President's Colours/Standards/Guidons/Banners of military units

 President's Colours (Standard and Guidon for mounted units of the Army and Air Force flying units and Banners for service arms and the light infantry) are awarded to distinguished units of the Armed Forces by the President of India, who is the Supreme Commander of the Armed Forces, these are the equivalents to British regimental colours.
-In the Army, these colours carry the regimental/battalion insignia and any battle honours won by the unit.
+In the Army, these colours carry the regimental/battalion insignia and any recognized battle honours won by the unit.